espressomd/espresso/doc/sphinx/lb.rst

         .. note::
            This needs the feature ``LB_ELECTROHYDRODYNAMICS``.

-If the feature is activated, the Lattice Boltzmann Code can be used to implicitly model surrounding salt ions in an external electric field by having the charged particles create flow.
+If the feature is activated, the lattice-Boltzmann code can be used to implicitly model surrounding salt ions in an external electric field by having the charged particles create flow.